sohonetlabs/nameko-statsd/README.rst

-The library expects the following values to be in the config file you use for your service (you need one configuration block per different statsd server):
+The library expects the following values to be in the config file you use for your service (you need one configuration block per different statsd server).
+For example, if we had two statsd servers, prod1 and prod2, we would have something like this:

 .. code-block:: yaml

     STATSD:
-      statsd-prod:
+      prod1:
-        host: "host-prod"
+        host: "host1"
         port: 8125
-        prefix: "prod-prefix"
+        prefix: "prefix-1"
         maxudpsize: 512
         enabled: true
-      statsd-staging:
+      prod2:
-        host: "host-staging"
+        host: "host2"
         port: 8125
-        prefix: "staging-prefix"
+        prefix: "prefix-2"
         maxudpsize: 512
         enabled: false

 The first four values are passed directly to ``statsd.StatsClient`` on creation.
 The last one, ``enabled``, will activate/deactivate all stats, according to how it is set (``true``/``false``).
-In this example, production is enabled while staging is not.
+In this example, production 1 is enabled while production 2 is not.